Electronic Services Agreement - Personal Accounts

 We may cancel a transaction if we believe a mistake has occurred or we suspect any unlawful or fraudulent activity.
 The sender may also cancel a transaction before the recipient claims it.
 We provide the method of transfer between You and the other party, but are not part of the transaction.
 Any disputes must be resolved between the sender and the recipient.

-Incorrect information – If You claim a transfer using the Acxsys Corporation payment service, but provide incorrect Account information, Acxsys Corporation or its agent may request correct Account information from you or may mail you a cheque for the amount of the transfer.
+Incorrect information – If You claim a transfer using the Interac Corporation payment service, but provide incorrect Account information, Interac Corporation or its agent may request correct Account information from you or may mail you a cheque for the amount of the transfer.
 We will not pay interest on the transaction amount.

 Remote Deposit Service – Using a mobile device, Remote Deposit Service enables you to take a picture of a cheque payable to you and deposit it securely into your Account with us.
 Deposits made when we are not open for business may take up to one business day to be credited to your Account.